AnselLab/DeepRNA-Reg/README.md

 ## Overview
 DeepRNAreg is an exciting new tool for comparative CLIP-Seq analysis.
-DeepRNAreg levrages recent advances in the field of deep learning to provide a robust method for the elucidation of differential RNA-Binding-protein activity.
+DeepRNAreg leverages recent advances in the field of deep learning to provide a robust method for the elucidation of differential RNA-Binding-protein activity.

 ## Initial Setup/Prerequisites